The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 See what I mean?
 It’s like beetles are holding up the curtains.
 So bad.

-Above another exquisite room by Suzanne Kasler.
+Above is another exquisite room by Suzanne Kasler.
 See, you hardly even notice the bracket in the center of the rod.
 The draperies are beautiful and cover up the loop at the bottom of the ring.

 This image should go in the post about grown-up twin beds, right?